-Sponsors are increasingly securing rights to obtain company information directly from the company or rights of access to the company's senior management.
-In 80% of the surveyed IPOs (compared with 48% in our prior survey), the Sponsor negotiated a contractual right to receive certain company information (regardless of whether such information was made publicly available) or a right to have access to the senior management team to discuss company information.
+In a majority of deals surveyed, Sponsors secured rights to obtain company information directly from the company or rights of access to the company's senior management.
+In 62% of the surveyed IPOs, the Sponsor negotiated a contractual right to receive certain company information (regardless of whether such information was made publicly available) or a right to have access to the senior management team to discuss company information.